MyBrain-Technologies/Research.TriggerBoxTester/README.md

 # Research.TriggerBoxTester
-A simple Python application built in with PyQT5 to test the TriggerBox developed by myBrainTechnologies.
+A simple Python application built with PyQT5 to test the TriggerBox developed by myBrainTechnologies.
 The tool can be locally installed and run using Python on any OS, or through an executable available on the [release page](https://github.com/mbt-michele-r/Research.TriggerBoxTester/releases) (Windows only).
 > **Warning**
 > To access the serial ports of your system you need admin privileges.